 Agents and publishers were lukewarm.
 They didn’t seem to see the potential.
 Disheartened after numerous rejections we came to a decision.
 We would publish it ourselves.
 Hang it.
 If it sold they would buy it from us.
 If it didn’t we would have followed a dream to its end.

-I immediately restricted all unnecessary expenses, looked for cheap insurance and lower bank charges to save money for the project.
-With dodges and blagging it was surprisingly reasonable in the end, as dreams go.
+I immediately restricted all unnecessary expenses and looked for cheap insurance and lower bank charges to save money for the project.
+With dodges and blagging, it was surprisingly reasonable in the end, as dreams go.

 Months later I finished the task.
 The book was not a dry non-fiction book at all.
 As I read the translations I realized that they contained the most wonderful stories about people and events in Paris history that would remain totally hidden from visitors without the book.

-I retold the stories, and was able to bring the joy of writing fiction to the process.
-I wrote about the glittering balls at the Chateau Rouge, the blood-curdling tale of the Chevalier de la Barre (gruesomely executed for possessing seditious literature), the inspiring life of Louise Michel, Communard and freedom fighter.
-I dug into tales of the Paris Commune, the last minute escape from the guillotine by Felix Desportes, and a daring escape from Paris by balloon during the Siege.
+I retold the stories and was able to bring the joy of writing fiction to the process.
+I wrote about the glittering balls at the Chateau Rouge, the blood-curdling tale of the Chevalier de la Barre (gruesomely executed for possessing seditious literature), and the inspiring life of Louise Michel, Communard and freedom fighter.
+I dug into tales of the Paris Commune, the last-minute escape from the guillotine by Felix Desportes, and a daring escape from Paris by balloon during the Siege.

 It was just as much fun as writing fiction!

 A graphic designer friend made a beautiful cover for the book (extremely important) and designed the inside for us.
-I taught myself to use his design software by watching online tutorials and forums, and typeset the text and pictures.
+I taught myself to use his design software by watching online tutorials and forums and typesetting the text and pictures.

 It was packed with pictures – old postcards found in antique markets in Paris, and images from local historians.
 Some pictures had not been seen for over a hundred years.
 Another friend in Mexico, an artist, helped me restore the old photos electronically.

-Finally the work was done.
-The printer was sourced and one thousand copies of the book printed.
+Finally, the work was done.
+The printer was sourced and one thousand copies of the book were printed.